Hamada Helal: Film appearances (2005 onwards)

 Helal made his film debut in the movie Eial Habiba (Lover Boys) in 2005.
 One year later he made another appearance in El Eial Herbet (The Boys Escaped) as one of the main characters Hassan.
 In the movie he sang 3 songs: Azza, Kan lazim, and Mastool.
 In 2007 Hamada Helal starred in the movie El Hob keda (This is love) acting as one of the main characters Seif.
 He sang one of his most famous songs Lama Betelmisny (When You Touch Me) which would later be added to his 2008 album Bahebak Akher Haja, in that same year Hamada starred in the movie Helm Elomar (Dream of a lifetime) in which he acted as the role of a boxer who wanted to reach the world championship.
 In 2011, he appeared in the movie Amn Dawlat (State Security) in which he played the role of state security officer followed by 2012 movie Mr. & Mrs Oweis.
 He also released his album Matkoulahash in that same year.
 Then he appeared in 2014 movie Hamati Bithibbeni (My Mother-in-law Loves Me) where he portrayed the role of plastic surgeon who himself undergoes psychological treatment.
 And then followed by his appearance as a con man in 2017 movie Shantet Hamza (Hamza's Bag).

+Television roles

+Helal acted as leading role in television series Taqat AlQadr (2017) and Qanon Omar (2018).

+Helal was cast as leading role in a successful tv series Al Maddah (2021–2026) The show produced six seasons.
+Despite the success there were some critics who accused the show of superstition and sorcery, in Helal responded to critics stating 'El-Maddah' doesn't promote superstition, sorcery.